Understanding the Business Judgment Rule

 Directors and officers owe a fiduciary duty to the corporation and, by extension, to its shareholders.
 A breach of that duty imposes personal liability on the director and enables individual shareholders to file a derivative lawsuit in the name of the corporation itself, especially when a majority of directors are complicit in the action.

 The Business Judgment Rule and Oppressed Minority Shareholders

-The business judgment rule is often cited in minority shareholder oppression actions.
+The business judgment rule is also often cited in minority shareholder oppression cases.
 Generally, a claim of majority oppression or freeze-out in a closely held corporation will similarly shift the burden to the corporation and its directors “to show the intrinsic fairness of the transaction in question upon the showing of self-dealing or ‘other disabling factor’. ” To learn more about minority oppressed shareholders law visit the page found on this site which discusses the law in considerable detail.

 The business judgment rule can offer significant protection to directors and officers.
 It is not, however, absolute nor does it shield directors or officers from instances of fraud, self-dealing, or other unconscionable conduct.

 Contact me personally to discuss your rights as an officer/director of a NJ company or your dissatisfaction as a shareholder with the existing Board of Directors.
 I am easy to talk to and can offer you practical, legal ways to handle your concerns and protect your interests and the interests of your company.
 You can reach me toll-free at (855) 376-5291 or email me at email@example.com

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a Freehold Township, Monmouth County New Jersey Shareholder Rights Attorney